Compact-bounded topological groups: Quotients

 Now, we note that the set $a_n H \cap U_n$ is homeomorphic to $ H \cap a^{-1}_n U_n$ for each $n\in \omega$.
 Since $\{H\cap a^{-1}_n U_n :n\in \omega\}$ is a family of non-empty open sets in $H$, there is a compact subset $K$ of $H$ such that $K\cap (H\cap a^{-1}_n U_n)= K \cap a^{-1}_n U_n \neq \emptyset$ for each $n\in \omega$.
 Thus, we have that $a_n K\cap U_n\neq \emptyset$ for each $n\in \omega$, that is $A K\cap U_n\neq \emptyset$ for each $n\in \omega$.
 Since the set $AK$ is a compact subset of $G$ (Proposition 1.4.31 in \cite{AT}), we conclude that $G$ is compact-bounded. \end{proof}

+Let $X$ and $Y$ be topological spaces.
 A topological property $\mathcal{P}$ will be called an \textit{inverse fiber property} if whenever $f:X\to Y$ is a continuous onto mapping such that the space $Y$ and the fibers of $f$ have $\mathcal{P}$, then $X$ also has $\mathcal{P}$.
 By Proposition 2.2 in \cite{BT2}, we know that every inverse fiber property is a three space property.

-\begin{prop} To have all compact-bounded (weakly) subsets finite is a three space property. \end{prop} \begin{proof} Let $\mathcal{P}_{cb}$ be the property that all compact-bounded subsets of $X$ are finite.
+\begin{prop} To have all (weakly) compact-bounded subsets finite is a three space property. \end{prop} \begin{proof} Let $\mathcal{P}_{cb}$ be the property that all compact-bounded subsets of a space $X$ are finite.
 It will be sufficient to prove that $\mathcal{P}_{cb}$ is an inverse fiber property.